PascalCorpsman/mini_projects/miniprojects/RGB_Jumper/Readme.md

 - Jump and run game

 ## whats needed to play the game
-- download the corresponding bin file and the subfolder "GFX" / "Levels" and store it in the same directory
+- download the corresponding file from [release](https://github.com/PascalCorpsman/mini_projects/releases/tag/latest) and rename it appropriately.
+- download the subfolder "GFX" / "Levels" and store it in the same directory

   or